semiprime/pygenda/docs/known_issues.md

 * "Today" marked in views is not updated if day changes (e.g. midnight crossover, switch on device in new day, device time(zone) changed).

+* For calendars saved in .ics file.
+Copy/pasting an entry with a timezone to a date with a different DST, time displayed (local time) is an hour off.
+This fixes itself if Pygenda is restarted (so .ics file is re-read).
+  Probable cause: In new_entry_from_example(), tzinfo of event includes timezone name ('Europe/London' etc) and utc offset.
+When new time is calculated it uses utc offset, but stores the timezone name.
+Hence initial display is incorrect, but when event is re-parsed it uses the timezone name and re-does calculation of utc offset, so time is now correct.
+This doesn't happen with CalDAV server, because in CalendarConnectorCalDAV::add_entry() it re-creates a new ics entry and (crucially) parses it, which gives the correct time.

 Minor
 -----
 (Note: minor bugs can still be irritating!)